jrecinos98/GauchoRides/README.md

 ## Troubleshooting

+### Node Command Not Found
+  - First, check if nodejs is installed (`nodejs -v`).
+If not, please follow the steps from **Setup Project** section.
+  - If nodejs is installed, run: `sudo ln -s /usr/bin/nodejs /usr/bin/node`

+### Npm Stuck at "Starting Packager"
+  - Restart with sudo: `sudo npm start`

+### "Unable to Start Server" Error
+  - Run command1: `sudo sysctl -w fs.inotify.max_user_instances=1024`
+  - Run command2: `sudo sysctl -w fs.inotify.max_user_watches=12288`

+### Unable to Login
+   - Verify that you have a nework connection and that it is turned on.
+   - Use a university email that ends with .edu
+   - Forgot Password?
+Contact us so we can reset your account and allow you to login.

 ### Networking

 If you're unable to load your app on your phone due to a network timeout or a refused connection, a good first step is to verify that your phone and computer are on the same network and that they can reach each other.
 Create React Native App needs access to ports 19000 and 19001 so ensure that your network and firewall settings allow access from your device to your computer on both of these ports.